 After the price rises back to the original value, forming the “cup” part of the pattern, a smaller drop and rise occurs to form the “handle.”
-This handle typically features a retracement of anywhere from 30-50 percent, although outliers are possible.
+This handle typically features a retracement of anywhere from 30% to 50%, although outliers are possible.
 This pattern is often viewed as a strong bullish indicator, especially when developing over a period of several months.
 When developing quickly or over a long period of time, the bullish indicator isn’t as reliable.

-One of the more basic patterns used in forex, a pennant typically develops after a flagpole and features a period of consolidation that can then lead to a breakout.
+A pennant, which is one of the more basic patterns used in forex, typically develops after a flagpole and features a period of consolidation that can then lead to a breakout.
 This consolidation period creates the pennant pattern.

 To capitalize on pennant patterns, use other indicators to forecast the direction of the breakout, and then place a stop-limit order on the other side of the breakout to limit your losses in case the breakout moves in the wrong direction.